eyupsteve/Getdatacourseproj/README.md

 easier to read name.

 ## Writing to disk
-The very last step is to write the file to disk, here the final data is outputted
+The very last step is to write the file to disk, here the final data is written to a file named "tidydata.txt"